Nothing kills the mood of an event quite like the following statement:

 2. They encourage people to think critically

 By asking people for feedback, you are asking people to critically review the event.
-There’s a time and a place for this (see Better ways to get feedback), but I don’t think it’s helpful to adopt a critical mindset at the close of an event.
+There’s a time and a place for this, but I don’t think it’s helpful to adopt a critical mindset at the close of an event.
 It’s not what you want people thinking about and talking about as they leave.
 But also, critical review feeds a consumer mindset – see point 3.

 3. They feed a consumer mentality

 Every time you ask for feedback you are subtly saying “This is about you, and we want it to be better for you”.
 To one extent, there’s nothing wrong with that.
 As an event organiser, you want to know that the event is serving people, and understand what could be done to serve people better.